 SOES needs to adopt new reforms so that they can run optimally.
 According to companies must be strategically directed, managed, and controlled in a coherent manner entrepreneurial and ethical ways in certain contexts.
 This approach tries to cover up value orientation from the perspective of shareholders and stakeholders.
-A holistic framework is very important for the direction and control of edges that seek to integrate accountability, remuneration, and reporting elements to ensure proper functioning theory and practice boards.
+A holistic framework is very important for the direction and control of entities that seek to integrate accountability, remuneration, and reporting elements to ensure proper functioning theory and practice boards.

-Based on the fact that the institution of Ministry of State-owned enterprises need 7 improve business ethics through good corporate governance The Ministry of BUMN is the first institute of the minister of BUMN number 117 the year 2002 of 11 e implementation of Good Corporate Governance practices in BUMN, state-owned enterprises are obliged to implement Good Corporate Governance consistently and or to make Good Corporate Governance the foundation of its operations[5].
+Based on the fact that the institution of Ministry of State-owned enterprises need to improve business ethics through good corporate governance The Ministry of BUMN is the first institution to implement good corporate governance principles and in the form of decisions.
+With the issuance of Decree of the Minister of BUMN number 117 the year 2002 on the implementation of Good Corporate Governance practices in BUMN, state-owned enterprises are obliged to implement Good Corporate Governance consistently and or to make Good Corporate Governance the foundation of its operations[5].